 One of the main justifications men have for insisting on regular sex with their wives, is their greater earning power.
 Many women who have children, feel obliged to keep a man happy while he is paying the bills.
-This is why men do not encourage women in the workplace.
+This explains why men do not encourage women in the workplace.
 Women’s greater economic independence is not in men’s interests.
 This is evidence that men know they are asking for something that women don’t always want to give.

-Instinctively a man knows that when a woman is emotionally attached to him, she is more likely to be amenable to sex than an unknown woman.
+Instinctively a man knows that when a woman is emotionally attached to him, she is more likely to be amenable to sex than any random woman.
 Marital sex tends to fall into habitual sexual activity that lacks any romantic lead-in.
 Sex becomes much more functional based on a man’s need for regular intercourse.
 This creates a stark contrast for a woman.
 She may feel pressured to respond on an erotic level that she doesn’t experience in real life.
-A woman has to transport herself from the social world in which she lives and imagine herself in the erotic world in which men live.
+A woman has great difficulty transporting herself from the social world in which she lives and imagining herself in the erotic world of men.

 If a man isn’t getting the sex he wants, then he has to change the balance of power.
 A man needs to back off for a while (for a month or two) and give his partner time to miss his interest in her.
 He needs to stop hassling for sex.
 He should wait until she wants him to notice her.
 He needs to focus on providing the companionship that she values.
-He needs to give her a good time by investing in interesting activities they can enjoy together.
+He needs to give her a good time by investing in interesting activities, they can enjoy together.
 A couple should put a ban on intercourse and focus on other forms of mutual pleasuring.
 Intercourse is good for two things: making babies and facilitating male orgasm.
 Intercourse should be used towards the end of lovemaking.

 To be fair women are also guilty because she does not feel confident or comfortable to say to her partner, “Hey, sex needs to be about what I want.
 And tonight it’s going to be an all-about-me-night; which means a full body massage and no intercourse.
 Next time we’ll focus on your fun.”
 (Trina Read 2014)